CyberNinjaScripter/CyberNinjaScripter/README.md

 ### Full-Stack Software Engineer & Game Developer

-I learned how to program through game development and robotics, which allowed me to build a strong foundation in which math, physics, and systems architecture intersect.
+I learned to program through game development and robotics, gaining experience and building a strong foundation where math, physics, and systems architecture intersect.

 <!--
 **CyberNinjaScripter/CyberNinjaScripter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.